citrix/CitrixDeveloper-VSCode/README.md

  - [ ] Samples for Storefront SDK
  - [ ] Samples for XenApp/XenDesktop Powershell
  - [ ] Samples for Netscaler SDK
+ - [ ] Add github samples to the new explorer view and give the user the ability to clone repo directly from the UI.

 ## Using the extension